JoeE09/JoeE09.github.io/projects/home-environment-controller.md

 ### Overview
-This project aims to create a comprehensive system for monitoring and controlling my home environment.
+My goal in this project is to create a comprehensive system for monitoring and controlling my home environment.
+I plan to do the following:
-- Desire to optimize my living environment (ensure clean air, proper humidity, ideal temperature)
+- Optimize environment variables including clean air, proper humidity, ideal temperature
-- Curiosity about my environment (e.g. humidity/temperature variation across rooms, air quality)
+- Better understand my living environment, such as humidity/temperature variation across rooms and air quality
-- Desire to understand how environmental factors impact comfort and energy usage.
-For example, I'd like to determine how the temperature throughout the night affects sleep quality, and maybe experiment with different automated thermostat settings during the night.
+- Understand the relationship between my home environment and other factors affecting well-being (e.g. study relationship between temperature and sleep quality)

+### Main Features (Planned)
+- Real-time monitoring of environmental data.
+- Automated control of smart devices based on user-defined rules.
+- Historical data analysis and reporting via SQLite database.
+- User-friendly dashboard for visualizing data and managing settings.
+- Alerts and notifications for significant environmental changes.
+- Locally hosted solution for privacy/security.

 ### Main Components